yudai/gotty/README.md

 ## `go get` Installation (Development)

 If you have a Go language environment, you can install GoTTY with the `go get` command.
 However, this command builds a binary file from the latest master branch, which can include unstable or breaking changes.
+GoTTY requires go1.9 or later.

 ```sh
 $ go get github.com/yudai/gotty